 If you, your loved one or someone you know has been diagnosed with Ectodermal Dysplasia, the ED Society is here to help by providing information and to support you through this difficult and complicated time.

-Regardless of when you or your child received a diagnosis, the following few days are often the hardest.
+Regardless of when you or your child been diagnosed, the following few days are often the hardest.
 You may be confused, sad, scared or even angry to be told that you or your child has a genetic condition.
 Some people accept the diagnosis and immediately move along to find out what to expect next, others experience the classic stages of grief.
 Whatever your response to the diagnosis, please know that there is no “right way” to react, you should not feel guilty about being sad or angry and also one parent often reacts differently than the other.

 The diagnosis of a genetic disorder does not mean the end of their world or yours.